 Of all the names on this list, Sam Heughan has been in the news a whole lot, discussing the possibility of becoming the next Bond.
 The star of Outlander has said he doesn’t want to “jinx” his chances at becoming Bond, and most recently added that he didn’t think Bond should be too “posh.”
 As Jamie on Outlander, Heaughan has already made a huge name for himself as a TV leading man.
 Notably, Roger Moore and Pierce Brosnan did the same thing before becoming Bond.
 Heaughan is also Scottish, and if cast as Bond, would be the first Scottish Bond since Sean Connery.

 1. Someone You’ve Barely Heard Of

-Something that every tends to forget is that back when Daniel Craig was cast as James Bond, the initial response from a lot of press was negative.
+Something we’ve all forgotten: When Daniel Craig was cast as James Bond, the initial response from fans and the press was not great.
 If you were a hip kid who watched a random British thriller, then you knew he was amazing in Layer Cake.
 If you’d gone to see the first Angelina Jolie Tomb Raider film, then you were aware he was in that movie, but you probably forgot because he was playing second fiddle to freaking Angelina Jolie.
 The point is, Daniel Craig was not Daniel Craig in 2006.
 When he was cast, he was disparaged as “James Blond” since, apparently, some people thought Bond had to have really dark hair.
 It’s also notable that in the early press for Casino Royale Daniel Craig’s haircut was totally different than the close-cropped look we’re used to.
 When he was the first cast, for many, he didn’t feel like Bond yet.

 No Time To Die hits theaters on October 8, 2021.